-The therapeutic benefits of sedatives are well-established, but their effectiveness in controlling anxiety and stress is the main reason for their frequent use and misuse.
-Thus dependence to sedatives is not an uncommon problem in everyday clinical practice, and all sedatives can result in both physical and psychological dependence – even when taken at therapeutic doses.
+The therapeutic benefits of sedatives are well-established; however, their effectiveness in controlling anxiety and stress is the main reason for their frequent use and misuse.
+Thus, dependence on sedatives is not an uncommon problem in everyday clinical practice.
+As a result, all sedatives can lead to both physical and psychological dependence, even when taken at therapeutic doses.

-One of the consequences of sedative dependence is a withdrawal syndrome when their administration is discontinued.
-Chronic stimulation of receptors with these drugs can suppress endogenous production of neurotransmitters, so removal of the drug trigger clinically apparent counter-regulatory effects.
+One of the consequences of sedative dependence is withdrawal syndrome when their administration is discontinued.
+Chronic stimulation of receptors with these drugs can suppress the endogenous production of neurotransmitters; therefore, removal of the drug can trigger clinically apparent counter-regulatory effects.

 Ingesting large doses of sedatives may not show predictable effects in individuals who chronically use them.
-The reason is tolerance, which is defined as the progressive decline in drug effect with repeated administration, necessitating in turn greater doses of the drug to achieve the same effect.
+The reason for this is tolerance, which is defined as the progressive decline in drug effect with repeated administration, necessitating greater doses of the drug to achieve the same effect.

-Tolerance ensues when adaptive neural and receptor changes (also known as plasticity) as a consequence repeated exposures.
-Most important changes that are encountered are downregulation, desensitization and structural changes of the receptors.
+Tolerance ensues when adaptive neural and receptor changes, which, taken together, are referred to as neural plasticity, arise as a consequence of repeated exposures.
+The most important changes that are encountered are downregulation, desensitization, and structural changes of the receptors.
 Furthermore, cross-tolerance is also observed among the sedatives.

 A large number of sedatives are associated with drug dependence after chronic exposure, although the risk varies among them.
-For example, benzodiazepines are known to produce less euphoria when compared to other tranquillizers, thus the risk of dependence is relatively low.
-In addition, they do not cause nearly as much metabolic tolerance when compared to barbiturates, nor do they affect REM sleep extensively.
+For example, benzodiazepines are known to produce less euphoria when compared to other tranquilizers; thus, the risk of dependence is relatively low.
+In addition, this class of sedatives does not cause nearly as much metabolic tolerance as compared to barbiturates, nor do they affect rapid eye movement (REM) sleep extensively.

 Still, both tolerance and withdrawal symptoms can develop following chronic benzodiazepine exposure.
-Symptoms can include abnormally rapid heart rate and breathing, overresponsive reflexes, tremors, confusion and seizures.
-The severity and frequency are related to the dose, duration of the administration and drug elimination rate.
+Symptoms can include abnormally rapid heart rate and breathing, overresponsive reflexes, tremors, confusion, and seizures.
+The severity and frequency of these symptoms are related to the dose, duration of the administration, and drug elimination rate.

-Opioid withdrawal syndrome is similar to a severe flu, usually characterized by sneezing, rhinorrhea, nausea, diarrhea, as well as cramps in legs and the abdomen.
-On the other hand, alcohol withdrawal symptoms can range from simple tremor to delirium tremens with severe nervous system changes.
+Opioid withdrawal syndrome is similar to a severe flu and is usually characterized by sneezing, rhinorrhea, nausea, diarrhea, as well as cramps in the legs and abdomen.
+On the other hand, alcohol withdrawal symptoms can range from simple tremor to delirium tremens, with severe nervous system changes.

 Potentially dependent users of sedative drugs necessitate initial stabilization of their status, which should be followed by appropriate tolerance testing.
-If patient shows to be tolerant, a long-acting sedative (such as diazepam) or phenobarbital should be used to withdraw the patient.
+If a patient appears to be tolerant, a long-acting sedative, such as diazepam or phenobarbital, should be used to induce withdrawal.

 Due to its rapid absorption and distribution, diazepam is the drug of choice for stabilization and tolerance testing.
-During chronic administration it is metabolized to desmethyldiazepam, a long-acting metabolite that makes this drug a perfect choice for tapered withdrawal schedule.
+During its chronic administration, diazepam is metabolized to desmethyldiazepam, which is a long-acting metabolite that makes this drug a perfect choice for a tapered withdrawal schedule.

-Opioid dependence can be demonstrated by the naloxone test, and detoxification in withdrawal syndrome can be carried out in an outpatient, residential or inpatient setting using opioid agonists (such as methadone) or certain non-opioid drugs (such as clonidine).
+Opioid dependence can be demonstrated by the naloxone test.
+Additionally, detoxification in withdrawal syndrome can be carried out in an outpatient, residential, or inpatient setting using opioid agonists, such as methadone, or certain non-opioid drugs, such as clonidine.